yusefmosiah/Choir.chat/docs/core_core.md

 State updates flow naturally between these components.
 When a user submits input, the system coordinates necessary updates across the UI, blockchain, and vector store.
 The chorus cycle processes the input while maintaining system state consistency.
 These state changes are carefully managed to maintain data integrity and system coherence.

-The economic model uses harmonic principles to govern thread evolution and value distribution.
-Thread temperature rises with rejections and moderates with approvals, creating natural quality barriers.
+The economic model employs QAHO-based dynamics: the base stake price increases when a thread receives many refusals (via an uptick in an effective anharmonic coefficient, K₀) and decreases with strong approval—thus naturally filtering quality.
 Equity is distributed according to harmonic formulas, ensuring fair value attribution while maintaining mathematical elegance.

 The knowledge system builds a growing semantic network through citations and prior references.
 Each message can reference previous messages as priors, creating a web of semantic relationships.
 These relationships are stored in Qdrant and help inform future responses through the Experience step of the chorus cycle.